aneesh6214/The-Emergent-Machine/devjournal.md

 # Entry 6 - Dynamic Engines
 goal: generate new curiosities and prune old ones. this should be a funtion of bot state + stimuli + stochastics

-# Entry 7 - Stepping Back | True Emergence
+# Entry 7 - Stepping Back, Refactoring for True Emergence
 my oh my this is embarassing
 i have written the behaviors too explicitly we have individual systems built to produce behaviors